uhasker/getting-things-done-in-next-js/README.md

 If you want to contribute, you can either create an issue or a pull request.
 If you create a pull request, **read the `CONTRIBUTING.md` first**.
 We will reject PRs that fail to adhere to the `CONTRIBUTING.md` without further review.

-**Please do not try to contribute to chapters that are not marked as finished in the progress section.**

 We are specifically interested if you find one of the following: